Introduction -what is a director’s loan account?

 From a technical standpoint, under the Companies Act 2006, it is not allowed for companies to make a loan to a director or shareholder.
 This is unless you obtain the shareholder’s approval first.

-However, many directors who run their own companies will always borrow money from their companies.
+However, many UK contractors who run their own company will always borrow money from their companies.
 Therefore, HM Revenue & Customs (HMRC) have two potential tax implications which connect with loans to directors.

 Essentially, a company loan to director can arise where you take money from the company that is not either: